Snakes & Lattes

-Snakes & Lattes is a board game café chain headquartered in Toronto, Canada, with three venues in the city and five US venues.
+Snakes & Lattes is a board game café chain headquartered in Toronto, Canada, with two venues in the city and three US venues.
 The chain is often cited as the main inspiration for other board game cafés in the western world.
 It is sometimes incorrectly called North America's first board game café, though others predate it.

 Guests pay a cover charge to play board and card games for as long as they like, choosing from the café's collection of 1,000 to 3,000 games, depending on location.
 There was no Wi-Fi available at the original café when it first opened, as the focus was meant to be on playing games and socialising with friends.
 However, public Wi-Fi was installed in all locations to accommodate those who wished to use their computers, particularly the morning business and student crowd.
 The cafés serve food and beverage items, including numerous local draft beers.